-- 1. completion of 1-7 as listed for EMT level. - 2. current National Registry license for EMT. - 3. application for the Advanced Emergency Medical Technician Program.
+- 1. Completion of 1-7 as listed for EMT level. - 2.
+Current National Registry license for EMT. - 3.
+Unencumbered Alabama licensure as an EMT - 4.
+Application for the Advanced Emergency Medical Technician Program. - 5.
+Ability to meet and comply with standards and policies in the current College Catalog and Student Handbook.